okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-pwd-phone/main/nodejs/integrationsteps.md

 ### 2: The user selects the phone factor from the authenticator list

-In this use case, only the **phone** factor is displayed in the list of authenticators, as shown in the following example page:
+In this use case, only the **Phone** factor appears in the list of authenticators, as shown in the following example page:

 <div class="common-image-format">